 How Do I Apply For VA Benefits?

-Prior to registering for any classes, you must make sure that your VA VR&E counselor has provided the required documents to Pensacola State College’s District Office of Veteran Services office at the Pensacola campus.
-After the required documents are received, verified, and processed, you will be permitted to charge tuition, fees, books, and supplies against your eligible benefits.
+Prior to registering for any classes, you must make sure that your VA VR&E counselor has provided the required documents to Pensacola State College’s Veteran Services office.
+Once the required documents are received, verified, and processed, you may charge tuition, fees, books, and supplies against your eligible benefits.

-Florida law allows Pensacola State College to issue a deferment (postponement) of tuition and fees once each academic year for Chapter 30, 35, 1606, 1607 VA students and once per semester for Chapter 33 VA students.
-You may apply for the deferment by providing a copy of your fee schedule to the Veteran Services office on any campus.
-The deferment is a promissory note which will be notarized.
-The deferment must be repaid regardless of the status of your receipt of VA benefits.
+Florida law allows Pensacola State College to issue a deferment (postponement) of tuition and fees for all VA students.
+This is automatically applied when your benefits are processed for the semester.
+The deferment must be repaid regardless of the status of your VA benefits.